mne-tools/mne-bids-pipeline/docs/source/getting_started/freesurfer.md

 the [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/) tool.
 FreeSurfer is a free software package that runs on macOS and Linux.

-To install FreeSurfer 6, follow the [official download and installation nstructions](https://surfer.nmr.mgh.harvard.edu/fswiki/rel6downloads).
+To install FreeSurfer, follow the [official download and installation nstructions](https://surfer.nmr.mgh.harvard.edu/fswiki/rel6downloads).

 !!! info
-    The only currently supported FreeSurfer version is **6.0**.
+    The only currently tested FreeSurfer version is **6.0**.

 !!! warning
     FreeSurfer does not natively run on Windows.
 We are currently working on ways to make it possible to use it on Windows, too.

-!!! warning
-    FreeSurfer cannot currently be used on macOS Big Sur (other macOS versions work fine).
-We are working on a solution.

 ## Generate surfaces and brain parcellation